 Many people fear being successful, becoming who they are meant to be, not failing.
 Besides, failing is not such a bad thing, especially when you realize what it really is.

-If science was scared of failing, we would have made no advancements at all; science finds solutions in the process of elimination.
+If science feared failing, we would have made no advancements at all; science finds solutions in the process of discovery through elimination.

 “Failure is built into the success equation of science, and it should be no different in life, and in business.”